BlossomMirrors/kwin-pen-cursor/README.md

 ## Settings

-Its Settings are in → Workspace Behavior → Desktop Effects.
+Its Settings are in → Workspace Behavior → Desktop Effects.<br>
-Currently supportiung changing the custom cursor.
+Currently supportiung changing the custom cursor.<br>
 You may need to log out and back in for or reload the plasma shell to see applied changes.

 ## License